How do you invest?

 Herbert Simon won a Nobel prize in economics in the 1950s as he studied consumer purchasing behaviours.

-He came up with two subconscious patterns (which means you have little conscious control over them) that rule over our decision making ability when it comes to buying things – including investment property.
+He came up with two subconscious patterns (which means you have little conscious control over them) that rule over our decision making ability when it comes to investment decisions – including investment property.
 I see both these behaviours on a daily basis, one kills the other frees, these are especially present when a client is just starting out in property investment.

 Simon's two patterns surrounded the thought process and buying behaviour – in other words peoples actions as they bought things.